The Fresh Prince of Bel-Air season 3

 The third season of The Fresh Prince of Bel-Air premiered on September 14, 1992, and concluded on May 10, 1993.
-This would be the last season to feature Janet Hubert-Whitten as Vivian Banks, as she left the show due to bad contract negotiations.
-Janet Hubert-Whitten was replaced by Daphne Maxwell Reid in the show's fourth season and for the remainder of the show's run.
+This would be the last season to feature Janet Hubert-Whitten as Vivian Banks, as she left the show after failed contract negotiations.
+She would be replaced by Daphne Maxwell Reid in the show's fourth season and for the remainder of the show's run.
 Additionally, the character Nicky Banks was added to the cast toward the end of the season as Phillip and Vivian's newborn son, due to Hubert-Whitten's pregnancy.

 During the third season, the show was No. 1 among teenage viewers and was the top-rated comedy series among viewers aged 18 to 49.